Drug cuts risk of breast cancer recurrence for some early-stage patients, trial shows - KESQ

 The new trial found that when Kisqali is added to endocrine therapy, it reduces the risk of recurrence by 25% across a broad population of patients with early breast cancer.

-Drugmaker Novartis’ trial was a randomized controlled trial, the gold standard of research, of 4,000 patients at 425 sites in 21 countries.
+Drugmaker Novartis’ trial was a randomized, controlled trial, the gold standard of research, of 5,100 patients at 425 sites in 21 countries.
 The participants were pre- and post-menopausal women and men who were followed for three years.

 Kisqali improved the percentage of people with invasive disease-free survival to 90.4% at three years, compared with 87.1% without it, in patients with early HR+/HER2- breast cancer, the study found.